TN 83 (05-24)

 Mary, a legally incompetent SSI recipient, wins a lawsuit in the amount of $50,000.
 As part of the settlement, the judge orders the creation of a pooled trust account in order for Mary to receive the $50,000.
 As a direct result of this court order, a pooled trust account was created with Mary’s settlement money.
 The pooled trust records and documentation of the initial deposit list the $50,000 as the initial principal amount.
 This trust account meets the requirement in SI 01120.203D.6. in this section.

-Jane is ineligible for SSI benefits because she has a self-established pooled trust account that does not meet the requirements for exception in SI 01120.203D stating the pooled trust has to be established and managed by a nonprofit association.
+Jane has a self-established pooled trust account.
+Jane is ineligible for SSI benefits because the pooled trust does not meet one of the requirements for exception in SI 01120.203D.
+Specifically, the pooled trust has to be established and managed by a nonprofit association.
 A for-profit association is managing Jane’s pooled trust.
 The pooled trust changed management to a nonprofit association to satisfy the requirement.
-Jane petitioned the court to establish an amended trust account joinder agreement and to make the order retroactive, so that her original trust account would become exempt from resource counting from the time of its creation.
-The court approved the petition and issued a nunc pro tunc order stating that the court established the trust account as of the date on which Jane had previously established the trust account herself.
-The amended trust account joinder agreement does not meet the requirement in SI 01120.203D.6. in this section.
+Jane petitioned the court to establish an amended trust account joinder agreement and to make the order retroactive, so that Jane's original trust account would become exempt from resource counting from the time of its creation.
+The court approved the petition and issued a nunc pro tunc order stating that the court established the trust account as of the date on which Jane had previously established the trust account themselves.
+The amended trust account joinder agreement does not meet the requirement in SI 01120.203D.7. in this section.
 The court did not establish a new trust account; it merely approved a modification of a previously existing trust account joinder agreement.

 NOTE: